MicrosoftDocs/bot-docs/articles/what-is-new-archive.md

 ## Azure Bot Service
 Azure Bot Service enables you to host intelligent, enterprise-grade bots with complete ownership and control of your data.
-Developers can register and connect their bots to users on Microsoft Teams, Cortana, Web Chat, and more.
+Developers can register and connect their bots to users on Microsoft Teams, Web Chat, and more.
 [Azure][27]  |  [docs][28] | [connect to channels][29]

 * **Direct Line JS Client**: If you want to use the Direct Line channel in Azure Bot Service and are not using the WebChat client,